 We are unable to offer temporary accommodations for students who will be living off-campus during the fall semester.
 The closest hotels to campus are the Marriott Tucson University Park and the Aloft Tucson University.
 With a variety of lodging and dining options, the Visit Tucson website is a another good resource for finding accommodations.

 All new international graduate and professional students have two options for satisfying Orientation and Check-in requirements.
 A hold will block class registration until you have completed requirements.
+The deadline to complete all requirement is Monday, September 9, 2019 at 9:00 am.

 Attend the Graduate and Professional Student Council (GPSC) orientation on Wednesday, August 21.
 Students who select this option will be able to register within 1 business day of attending.

-New Student Information e-forms
+New Student Information e-forms in UA International

 If you have on-campus employment, such as a student worker position or graduate assistantship, follow these steps to apply for a Social Security card and get ready to work.
 If you do not have on-campus employment but are receiving a cash scholarship, you may be eligible to apply for an Individual Taxpayer Identification Number (ITIN) instead.